Skip to main content

 • music

-Reviews indicate a significant shift in the music style of the Dungeons & Dragons franchise following TSR's departure, moving from a darker, gothic sound to a more upbeat and lighthearted vibe, particularly noted in titles like Baldur's Gate 3 compared to earlier games like Eye of the Beholder.
-Many users express disappointment with this change, feeling that the new music lacks the thematic depth and atmosphere of its predecessors.
+Reviews indicate a significant shift in the music style of Dungeons & Dragons games since TSR's departure, moving from a darker, gothic sound to a more upbeat and whimsical tone.
+For instance, the music in Baldur's Gate 3 is criticized for its lightheartedness, contrasting sharply with the grim atmosphere of earlier titles like Eye of the Beholder.
+This change has left some fans feeling disconnected from the traditional D&D aesthetic.

-• “For example, Baldur's Gate 3 music compared to Eye of the Beholder 1, which both take place in Baldur's Gate, shows a significant difference.
-Eye of the Beholder 1 has a much darker and more gothic art style than the brand new Baldur's Gate 3 game.”
+• “For example, Baldur's Gate 3 music vs. Eye of the Beholder 1, which both sit in Baldur's Gate in the same world.
+Eye of the Beholder 1 has a way darker and more grim and gothic art style than the brand new Baldur's Gate 3 game.”

 • “Since TSR left the world of D&D, it seems like the music and the art style changed a lot.
 The old style had a much darker, grim, gothic music, while the new stuff feels more happy-go-lucky.”

-• “For example, Baldur's Gate 3 music compared to Eye of the Beholder 1, which both sit in Baldur's Gate in the same world.
+• “For example, Baldur's Gate 3 music compared to Eye of the Beholder 1, which both take place in Baldur's Gate.
 Eye of the Beholder 1 has a much darker and more grim gothic art style than the brand new Baldur's Gate 3 game.”

 • “What is with the music in Baldur's Gate 3?
 'Come hang out down by the river, take a dip in my water'—what is that about, especially for a D&D theme song?”